The product of parts or "norm" of a partition: Partition zeta functions and analogs of arithmetic functions

 For $\delta, \lambda \in \mathcal P$, we say $\delta$ is a {\it subpartition} of $\lambda$ and write ``$\delta|\lambda$'' if all the parts of $\delta$ are also parts of $\lambda$ including their frequencies. \begin{theorem} [Schneider] We have the following identities:

-where in the first sum, ``$\delta | \lambda$'' means the sum is taken over subpartitions of $\lambda$, and the second sum holds for any subset $\mathbb X \subset \mathbb N$. \end{theorem} The second summation above represents a partition Dirichlet series.
+where in the first sum, ``$\delta | \lambda$'' means the sum is taken over subpartitions of $\lambda$, and the second sum holds for any subset $\mathbb X \subset \mathbb N$. \end{theorem} The second summation above represents a partition Dirichlet series, and actually converges even for $\mathbb X = \mathbb N$ since $\varphi_{\mathcal P}$ vanishes on partitions with any part $=1$ (but the ratio of zeta functions on the right-hand side then becomes indeterminate since $\zeta_{\mathcal P}(z)$ is infinite for all $z\in\mathbb C$).
 These formulas generalize the classical identities

 Other well-known objects and identities from multiplicative number theory also represent special cases of partition-theoretic theorems (see \cite{OSW, Robert_bracket, PhD} for further reading).

 We close with a curious identity connecting the nice family of partition zeta functions described in Theorem \ref{zeta} to another constant of much interest historically, as well as $\pi$. \begin{theorem} Let $\phi=\frac{1+\sqrt{5}}{2}$ denote the golden ratio.
 Then we have